Jordanburch101/coupon-manager-gravityforms/README.md

 # GravityForms Coupon Manager

-A WordPress plugin that allows bulk generation and updating of coupons for the GravityForms Coupons addon.
+A WordPress plugin that allows bulk generation and updating of coupons for the Gravity Forms Coupons Add-On.

 ## Features